-Title of Report: Admission arrangements for the 2016/17 school year school admission arrangements for 2016/17
+Purpose of Report: To determine the final admission arrangements for 2016/17

-Purpose of Report: To approve the annual statutory consultation exercise for the

-RECOMMENDATION
+Recommendation:

-The Lead Member is recommended to:

-Approve the proposed admissions arrangements for the 2016/17 school year for consultation which include the following:
+The Lead Member is recommended to agree the proposed admissions arrangements for the 2016/17 school year following the statutory consultation period, which ran for the required eight weeks from 19 December 2014 to 27 February 2015, contained in:

-- Appendix 1 the proposed admissions criteria; - Appendix 2 the proposed admissions numbers; - Appendix 3 the proposed co-ordinated admissions schemes, to include clarification on the procedure for parents who request their summer-born children start Reception at the beginning of the academic year following their child's fifth birthday (i.e. the year after the normal year of entry).
+- Appendix 1 The proposed admissions criteria; - Appendix 2 The proposed admissions numbers; - Appendix 3 The proposed co-ordinated admissions schemes, to include clarification on the procedure for parents who request their summer-born children start reception at the beginning of the academic year following their child's birthday (i.e. the year after the normal year of entry).

-1. Financial Appraisal
+1. Background